studersi/test-4/tutorial-1/README.md

 - gcc

 These are the package names on Debian-based distributions.
 The packages may have different names elsewhere.
 The absence of these files can be easily rectified by re-installing them using the utilities from your own distribution.
-Afterwards, run _configure_ again, perhaps re-install something again and eventually the script will run successfully.
+Afterwards, run _configure_ again, perhaps re-install something again and eventually the script will run successfully (individual warnings during the _configure_ steps are no big problem.
+We just need to be sure the script did not die unexpectedly).

 Once it runs without a problem, we can assume that the time for compiling has come.